 “Canadians recycle their plastic waste.”

-FACT: About 86 per cent of Canada’s plastic waste ends up in landfill, while a meager nine per cent is recycled.
-5, The rest is burned in incinerators, contributing to climate change and air pollution, or ends up in the environment as litter.
-Additionally, Canada ships about 12 per cent of its plastic waste outside of North America to be processed for “recycling”, which far too often results in our waste polluting other countries, rather than being properly recycled.
+FACT: About 86 per cent of Canada’s plastic waste ends up in landfill, while a meager eight per cent is recycled.
+The rest is burned in incinerators, contributing to climate change and air pollution, or ends up in the environment as litter.
+Additionally, Canada ships a portion of its plastic waste outside of North America to be processed for “recycling”, which far too often results in our waste polluting other countries, rather than being properly recycled.

 “Canada doesn’t produce as much plastic waste as other countries.
 Its their problem, not ours.”

 Many countries in Asia have become the world’s dumping ground for plastic waste.
-About 12 per cent of Canada’s plastic waste is sent outside of North America to be ‘recycled.’
+A portion of Canada’s plastic waste is sent outside of North America to be ‘recycled.’
 The majority of this exported plastic waste is sent to countries in Southeast Asia, many of which do not have the proper infrastructure to deal with this waste. , Unfortunately, this results in the plastic either being incinerated or entering the environment.
 North American and European countries specifically have been sending waste there for decades, but many countries, like China, are now refusing it.
 Canada is contributing to the plastic problem halfway across the world.

 Check out the video below for more on how the western world is driving plastic pollution in Asian countries.